Apple supplier Foxconn seeks to cut costs in 2019: Bloomberg

 “The review being carried out by our team this year is no different than similar exercises carried out in past years... (to ensure we are) aligned with the current and anticipated needs of our customers, our global operations and the market and economic challenges,” it said in the statement.

 Foxconn posted a weaker-than-expected rise in quarterly profit last week.
-Japan’s Nikkei daily reported earlier this month that Apple had told Foxconn and rival Pegatron Corp (4938.TW) to halt plans for additional production lines dedicated to the iPhone XR.
+Japan’s Nikkei daily reported earlier this month that Apple had told Foxconn and rival Pegatron Corp to halt plans for additional production lines dedicated to the iPhone XR.

 Sector analysts estimate that Apple cut orders to its Taiwanese suppliers by 20-30 percent earlier in November, mainly because of weak demand for the iPhone XR and XS Max.